Getting the right cover to travel after having a stroke or transient ischaemic attack

 Before we provide people with travel insurance for pre-existing medical conditions we have to check whether you are fit and able to travel.

-In order to be eligible for any cover we provide, you will need to be signed off by a doctor from treatment and not be travelling against their advice, as this could potentially risk your health and recovery.
+In order to be eligible for any cover we provide, you will need to be signed off by a doctor from treatment unless agreed by us in writing and not be travelling against their advice, as this could potentially risk your health and recovery.

 If you’ve recently had a stroke and are waiting for surgery, we might be able to provide some cover for unrelated conditions but not the one you’re waiting for surgery for or any other pre-existing conditions.